Least trimmed squares regression with missing values and cellwise outliers: Additional analyses of the US Cancer data

 Finally, we inspect the cellmap of the counties that had the highest number of unusual cells, shown in Figure~\ref{fig:USCancerlarge_cellmapmostflagged}.
 The county with the most flagged cells is Todd County, South Dakota.
 We see that it has a very young population, high unemployment, low education, and low insurance.
 It turns out that over 85\% of its population are Native Americans.
 This is unlike the vast majority of counties in the US, which may explain its deviating behavior.

 Esmeralda County, Nevada has fewer than 1000 inhabitants, making all census data very noisy.
-Forest County in Pennsylvania has a 2-to-1 ratio of men to women.
+Forest County in Pennsylvania has a low median age for males (much lower than that for females) and a low percentage of employed people of age 16 and over.
 The reason is that about a third of its population are inmates at the State Correctional Institution.
-This results in an over-representation of young men, with relatively low education levels.
+This results in an over-representation of young men.
 Edwards County in Texas is another tiny rural county, where the data may not be very reliable.
 We see that the education levels are somewhat higher than expected, and its incidence rates and death rates are low.
-This may be a statistical anomaly, as the more recent incidence rate for the county is 545.6 according to the National Cancer Institute, which is much more in line with the state's average.
+The incidence rate may be an error, as the more recent incidence rate for the county is 545.6 according to the National Cancer Institute, which is much more in line with the state's average.
 Bent County in Colorado is similar to Forest County in that it also has a large correctional facility with about 1500 inmates.
 Given its total population of about 6000, this is a large fraction.
 The Alaskan counties in this cellmap have been discussed before, and show deviating behavior due to remoteness, high fraction of native population, and overall high incomes with low unemployment.
 Finally, Pitkin county is also an interesting case.
 It has the lowest death rate due to cancer in the dataset.
 Even in recent years, it ranks among the lowest in the whole of the US.
 There are several explanations, including the facts that Pitkin is generally wealthy with a high median income, low poverty, and high private insurance coverage.
 Moreover, Pitkin has a lot of seasonal homes for skiing, and such counties tend to have low cancer death rates.
-The reason may be that seriously ill people often prefer to receive treatment in or near their main home.
+The reason may be that seriously ill people often prefer to receive treatment at or near their main home.